andavissuse/sca-datasets/README.md

 ## Building/updating datasets
 Prerequisites:
-* rawdata (supportconfigs) in the locations specified by RAWDATA variables in sca-databuild.conf
+* rawdata (supportconfigs) in the locations specified by RAWDATA variables in sca-datasets.conf

 Types of datasets:
 * text files that map supportconfig md5sums to supportconfig features